Yoyae/bitcore-wallet-service-dash/README.md

  * TX Proposal object. (see [fields on the source code](https://github.com/bitpay/bitcore-wallet-service/blob/master/lib/model/txproposal.js)). `.id` is probably needed in this case.

-`/v3/addresses/`: Request a new main address from wallet . (creates an address on normal conditions)
+`/v1/addresses/`: Request a new main address from wallet

 Returns:
  * Address object: (https://github.com/bitpay/bitcore-wallet-service/blob/master/lib/model/address.js)).
 Note that `path` is returned so client can derive the address independently and check server's response.